jwodder/ghreq/README.rst

 .. code:: python

-    make_user_agent(name: str, version: str, url: str | None) -> str
+    make_user_agent(name: str, version: str | None = None, url: str | None = None) -> str

-Create a user agent string with the given client name, version, and optional URL.
+Create a user agent string with the given client name, optional version, and optional URL.
 The string will also include the version of the ``requests`` library used and the implemention & version of Python.

 .. code:: python